Program Evaluation with Remotely Sensed Outcomes: Recommendations for Practice

 \section{Recommendations for Practice}

-Common empirical practice can be highly biased when the remotely sensed variable is \textit{post}-outcome, i.e., when the RSV is caused by the outcome of interest.
-For example, changes in satellite images are caused by fires or variation in local income, but not vice versa.
-Theoretically, we demonstrate that this bias can have arbitrary sign.
-Empirically, we find that common practice may attenuate the treatment effect in a real environmental application, and it may have positive or negative bias in a semi-synthetic development application.
+We study remotely sensed variables as \textit{post-outcome}: variation in the economic outcome causes variation in the remotely sensed variable, not vice versa.
+We formalize this causal structure and derive a new formula to combine an experimental sample (containing randomized treatments and remotely sensed variables) with an observational sample (linking remotely sensed variables to outcomes).

+In this setting, some alternative methods are problematic.
+A common practice implicitly uses the remotely sensed variable as a surrogate variable, which mediates the effect of the treatment on the outcome.
+Because the remotely sensed variable is post-outcome, this method suffers from attenuation bias (Proposition~\ref{prop:bias_common_practice}).
+Prediction-powered inference (PPI) methods require an auxiliary sample that contains jointly observed treatments, outcomes, and remotely sensed variables (for both treatment values) to construct bias corrections.
+When such an auxiliary sample is unavailable, PPI is infeasible.
+Even when such an auxiliary sample is available, PPI can be biased whenever the experimental and auxiliary samples differ in baseline outcomes or treatment effects (Proposition~\ref{prop:bias_PPI}).
+Such a distribution shift is plausible when the two samples come from different populations, time periods, or regions.

-However, the core intuition underlying empirical work is powerful: the conditional distribution of the RSV given the outcome and treatment should be stable across samples.
-By formalizing this intuition, we develop a framework that nonparametrically identifies treatment effects and efficiently uses RSVs for program evaluation.
+However, the core intuition underlying empirical practice is powerful: the conditional distribution of the remotely sensed variable given the outcome and treatment should be \emph{stable} across samples.
+Our stability assumption formalizes the idea that the sensing mechanism---how satellite images or mobile phone data reflect economic conditions---operates the same way in different settings.
+Under stability, we nonparametrically identify treatment effects and precisely estimate them using remotely sensed variables.

-We conclude with some concrete recommendations for researchers conducting program evaluation with remotely sensed outcomes.
-We organize our recommendations into (i) implementation steps and (ii) diagnostic tests.
+Based on our framework, we summarize concrete recommendations for researchers conducting program evaluation with remotely sensed outcomes.